 I was not long in making preparations for my enterprise.
 A considerable stock of Testaments were sent forward by an arriero, I myself followed the next day.
-Before my departure, however, I received a visit from Benedict Mol.
+Before my departure, however, I received a Benedict Mol.

-"I am come to bid you farewell, lieber Herr; tomorrow I return to Compostella."
+"I am come to bid you farewell, lieber herr; I return to Compostella."
 "On what errand?"

-"To dig up the Schatz, lieber Herr.
+"To dig up the schatz, lieber herr.
 For what else should I go?
-For what have I lived until now, but that I may dig up the Schatz in the end?"
+For what have I lived until now, but that I may dig up the schatz in the end?"